nkdAgility/NKDAgility.com/site/content/resources/blog/2009/2009-02-14-the-delivery-mk-ii/index.md

 ---
-title: "The offering:
+title: "The delivery Mk II"
 description: "Join us in celebrating the birth of Kaiden Ryan William Hinshelwood!
 Discover the heartwarming story of his quick arrival and family moments."
-  offeringType: training-course Mk II"
 date: 2009-02-14
 creator: Martin Hinshelwood
 id: "140"